exff/adapt-WS-textInputInline/README.md

 **DO NOT USE --- WORK IN PROGRESS!!**

 **Adapt Core Component shall be adapted to show text input inline.
-The already existing plugin https://github.com/weberlance/adapt-textInput-inline is not updated and does not work in framework 4.0 in my case**
+The already existing plugin https://github.com/weberlance/adapt-textInput-inline does not work in framework 4.0 in my case**